comprna/ORQAS/README.md

 The expected running time for this sample dataset is arround 60 seconds.

-Also, in the folder sample_outputs you can explore the output formats since it contains all the expected outputs of running the pipeline with sample data.
+Also, in the folder sample_outputs you can explore the output formats since it contains all the expected outputs before running the pipeline with sample data.

 <!--stackedit_data: